QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 - **DELTA_FREQ_DIFF** is the discretization of the frequencies used for the calculation of the excitation forces (in Hz).
 - **DELTA_DIR_DIFF** is the discretization of the directions used for the calculation of multi-directional excitation forces (in rad).
 - **TRUNC_TIME_DIFF** is the truncation time for the wave excitation kernel calculations (in s).
+- **USE_DIFF_FREQS** is a flag that enables the calculation (full field QTF) of the difference-frequency loads on all potential flow bodies.
+- **USE_NEWMAN** is a flag that enables the (computationally efficient) Newman approximation for the evaluation of difference-frequency wave forces
+- **USE_MEANDRIFT** is a flag that, when activated, applies the mean drift forces
+- **USE_SUM_FREQS** is a flag that enables the (full field QTF) calculation of the sum-frequency loads on all potential flow bodies.

 .. _StrDef_Mooring: